dennislee22/deepspeed-train-CML/README.md

 ### <a name="toc_7"></a>4.
 Single Node/Pod without ZeRO

 - Train the cloned `t5-small` model with the tokenized dataset using [textsql_train.py](textsql_train.py) script.
 The default value of other parameters can be changed/added in the argument list if necessary.
-Please explore the script for more information.
+Explore the script for more information.
 ```
 !python textsql_train.py \
 --model_id 't5-small' \